Syro-Malankara Catholic Eparchy of Gurgaon

 The Syro-Malankara Catholic Eparchy of Gurgaon was established by Pope Francis on 26 March 2015.
 This diocese has a huge territory in north India, including 22 of the 29 states of India.
 At the southern boundary of the diocese are the states of Gujarat, Madhya Pradesh, Chhattisgarh and Orissa.
-The bishop's residence and chancery is at the Mar Ivanios Bhavan in Neb Sarai.
+The bishop's residence and chancery is at the Mar Ivanios Bhavan in Neb Sarai, in South Delhi.